In this article, you’ll find answers to questions like:

-“When my mother read “The Gingerbread Man” to me, she couldn’t skip anything because I knew all the pages,” says Debbie Battles, former director of elementary education at the School District of Palm Beach County.
+“When my mother read 'The Gingerbread Man' to me, she couldn’t skip anything because I knew all the pages,” says Debbie Battles, former director of Elementary Education at the school district.
 “I still know every word: ‘You can’t catch me, I’m the gingerbread man!’
 It’s a memory of my mother that I will always have.”

 Just like Battles’s infatuation with the gingerbread man, children often want to read the same book over and over.
 You may get sick of it, but children memorize words by their sounds even before they start reading by themselves, Battles says.

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

 Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.

 Don’t forget local libraries offer free activities for all ages, such as play groups.
 Not sure where to start?
 Visit the Palm Beach County Library System website.